soverenio/docs/docs/source/getting-started/fallback.rst

 Fallback
 --------
 Besides a live check, it's a good idea for you to make a fallback plan to automatically reroute your incoming traffic back from the proxy part of Soveren Gateway directly to your services.
-Use the positioning diagram example above for reference.
+Use the deployment scheme example above for reference.